soodoku/tldr/summaries/19_reinventing_the_bazaaar.md

     - transfer fees
         + not v. successful

-### Corruption

-* If multiple agencies are corrupt, it is a bigger problem

 #### Profits

 * In profitability, the pharmaceutical industry ranked comfortably first in the 1999 Fortune 500 list of the top global companies.
 Its profits were 18 percent of revenues, putting it far ahead of the second-place industry, diversified financial firms, whose profits were 11 percent of revenues;